OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 # Create add-in commands

 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
-For an introduction to add-in commands, see [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-commands.md).
+For an introduction to add-in commands, see [Add-in commands](../design/add-in-commands.md).

 This article describes how to edit your manifest to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).
 The following diagram shows the hierarchy of elements used to define add-in commands.
 These elements are described in more detail in this article.